 - Use (Print) this handy Checklist with tips to help you make an informed decision about replacing your roof and selecting a Trusted roofer.

 - Watch our “Tips for Hiring a Roofing Contractor & Filing Insurance Claims Following Severe Weather” Educational Video.

 It is solely the insurance adjuster’s job to assess the damage.
 It is the homeowner’s responsibility to choose the roofing contractor.
 Deductibles and insurance quotes should remain between the homeowner and the insurance company.
 A roofing contractor should not get involved in paying a deductible for a homeowner.
 It is illegal for a roofing contractor to offer to cover your deductible either in full or with coupon or advertising allowance (Colorado Revised Statute 18-13-119.5).
 They shouldn’t need to see an insurance quote in order to be able to do an INITIAL estimate for you.

-Understanding the Claims Process – to understand how the homeowners claim process works, we suggest you visit the Rocky Mountain Insurance Information Association’s website.
+Understanding the Claims Process – to understand how the homeowners claim process works, we also suggest you visit the Rocky Mountain Insurance Information Association’s website.
 RMIIA has helpful information to answer your insurance questions and a step-by-step guide to educate you on the insurance settlement process.
 Reviewing their “Hail Statistic” page will also help you become more informed and offers additional tips on what to do after a hail storm including a Hail Preparedness Toolkit flyer.

 Select a Trusted, Reliable and Local Roofing Company

 CRA contractor members, upon joining the association, fulfill the following eligibility requirements: